samuelneff/sequelize-auto-ts/README.md

 c:\sequelize-auto-ts>node lib\cli.ts world root rootPassword c:\my-project\src\models
 ```

+# Version 1.0.3 documentation

+I pushed version 1.0.3 to NPM on 1/18/15 but have not updated the documentation yet.
+This version has a lot of new features.
+I'll update the documentation as soon as I can.
+If there is anything specific that should be updated or questions you have please create an issue in GitHub.

 # Generated files

 sequelize-auto-ts will generate two custom files in the target directory and copy one or two definition files.